 Even after virus removal the files remain encrypted, so this is the worst type of virus.

-We offer other types of services as well:
+In addition to virus clean and Malware removal, we offer other types of services as well:

 - New PC: Low cost or high end computers and workstations